Pig Hunting Information

-NEW Your hunting pass will be honored as a day use pass at Lake Sonoma meaning that you will not pay the $3.00 day use fee at the park while hunting.
-If you are camping, you still will be required to pay the camping fee and the privately owned marina fees still apply.
+Your hunting pass will be honored as a day use pass at Lake Sonoma, meaning you will not pay the day use fee at the park.
+Campers will be required to pay the camping fee.
+The privately owned marina fees still apply.

-NEW Liberty Glen Campground is now available thru reservations only with a two day blackout window.
-The campground gate is kept locked at all hours and you will be provided a gate combination when you make your reservations on www.recreation.gov or by calling 1-877-444-6777.
-We do not allow walk in camping at this campground however the Marina has both tent and RV camping available for walk-ins.
+Liberty Glen Campground is available through reservations only.
+The campground gate is locked at all hours.
+You will be provided a gate combination when you make reservations at 1-877-444-6777.
+Walk-in camping is not allowed at this campground, however the Marina has both tent and RV camping available for walk-ins.

-Hunters will be required to show a driver’s license, valid CA hunting license, and a pig tag.
-They will then be issued a hunting pass and given a brief orientation on hunting at the park.
-There is no maximum number of hunters for this hunt.
-You will also be asked to fill in a hunter check in form on the days you hunt.
-Simply drop this in one of the park fee vaults when you arrive.
+Hunters will be required to show a driver’s license, valid CA hunting license, and a pig tag and will then be issued a hunting pass and given a brief orientation on hunting at the park.
+You will also fill in a hunter check-in form on the days you hunt.
+Simply drop this in one of the park fee vaults upon arrival.
 You only need to drop off the second portion of the form if you get a pig.
-This allows us to keep track of how successful the hunt season is.
+This allows us to keep track of hunting season.

 Stay within park boundaries even if an injured animal crosses onto private land.
-Park rangers may not see you but our neighbors do and they are very vocal in their disapproval of trespass.
+Park rangers may not see you but our neighbors do and they are very vocal in their disapproval of trespassers.

 Hunting stands and game cameras are permitted provided that they do not permanently scar the trees.

-Hunters are subject to all park rules and regulations, all county, state, and local laws, and California Department of Fish & Game regulations
+Hunters are subject to all park rules and regulations as well as all county, state, and local laws, and California Department of Fish & Game regulations

 In accordance with California hunting regulations, feeding (baiting) of pigs is strictly prohibited.